 Communities saddled with undue pollution have just one option to enforce the Civil Rights Act: file a complaint with the U.S. Environmental Protection Agency, which the Smiths and their neighbors did.
 Should the EPA find discrimination, it could withhold money from ADEM until the department forces Stone’s Throw to clean up its act.

 Agency rules say the EPA must determine whether or not there’s discrimination within 180 days of receiving a complaint.
 Residents of Tallassee have been waiting 12 years.

-Earthjustice recently sued the EPA for failing to investigate whether the landfill in Tallassee violates residents’ civil rights.
+Earthjustice has sued the EPA for failing to investigate whether the landfill in Tallassee violates residents’ civil rights.
 As part of the same lawsuit, Earthjustice is also fighting on behalf of communities in Flint, Michigan; Pittsburg, California; Beaumont, Texas; and Chaves County, New Mexico, where EPA discrimination complaints have languished for as long as two decades.